Stockley D. Hays: Burr conspiracy

-"Jackson was as close to Burr as David was to Jonathan.
+Jackson was as close to Burr as David was to Jonathan.
 He was fifty times closer to Burr than Wilkinson was.
 Jackson had entertained Burr royally and given him three magnificent receptions.
 Burr sent Jackson thirty-five hundred dollars to build his barges.
 He never sent Wilkinson thirty cents.
 Burr got Jackson's retainer, Patten Anderson, to raise a military company for him.
 Jackson sent Burr a list of officers for two regiments.
 In Burr's party was Stockley Hays, a nephew of Mrs. Jackson...Stockley Hays was young when he went with Burr but he surely had the making of a peaceful colonizer in him.
 Jackson knew twenty times as much about Burr's future intentions and movements as Wilkinson did, and yet, after the most careful study, I do not believe that either Jackson knew, before November 10th, 1806, or Wilkinson knew before October 9th, 1806, that Burr planned to divide the Union as revealed by Swartout to both Wilkinson and Fort, and revealed by the latter November 10th, 1806, to Jackson.
-It is impossible to escape the conclusion, from the proven facts, that Jackson knew Burr was setting on foot an expedition in violation of the criminal laws of the United States...This statute was drawn by Alexander Hamilton and was adopted on June 5th, 1794, the vote being so close that in the Senate the Vice-President cast the deciding vote.
-This law made it a criminal offense to fit out or arm or prepare an expedition to invade a country with which this country was at peace.
-Burr knew of this law and so did Jackson, as they were both members of Congress shortly afterwards.
+It is impossible to escape the conclusion, from the proven facts, that Jackson knew Burr was setting on foot an expedition in violation of the criminal laws of the United States...This statute was drafted by Alexander Hamilton and was adopted on June 5th, 1794.
+The vote in the Senate was so close that the Vice President cast the deciding vote.
+This law made it a criminal offense to fit out, arm, or prepare an expedition to invade a country with which this country was at peace.
+Burr and Jackson were aware of this law, as both were members of Congress shortly afterwards.
 Why was Patten Anderson, Jackson's Fidus Achates, raising a military company?
 The answer is contained in Jackson's letter to Claiborne, 'I would delight to see the Dons reduced.'
 Jackson was an expansionist, and there is no question he had a large part in conquering and acquiring Florida and in getting Texas admitted as a State.
-It is remarkable that some writers who adopt Jackson's denunciation to Secretary of War Dearborn in January, 1807, that Wilkinson was 'a traitor to a traitor,' see nothing strange for Jackson to have travelled later to Richmond to declare on every corner that Burr was no traitor at all, and that Jefferson and Wilkinson were persecuting a good man."
+It is remarkable that some writers who adopt Jackson's denunciation to Secretary of War Dearborn in January, 1807, that Wilkinson was 'a traitor to a traitor,' see nothing strange for Jackson to have travelled later to Richmond to declare on every corner that Burr was no traitor at all, and that Jefferson and Wilkinson were persecuting a good man.